Abhi-1U/texor/readme.md

 10. Figure/Table numbering
 11. New GNU-sed like find and replace function in R to manage alien commands/environments.
+12. Pre and Post conversion statistics of environments for verification

 ### Work in Progress Features